-- The design consultant shall prepare the preliminary construction documents (working plans, designs, grades, detailed drawings, computations, calculations, special specifications, schedule of quantities, estimates of cost, etc.) for each project component for final review and approval by BUDC. - The design consultant shall schedule a meeting(s) to ensure all comments and feedback are incorporated into the final construction documents. - The design consultant (or its subcontractor) shall review the Memo of Agreement (MOA) between BUDC and the State Historic Preservation Office (SHPO), regarding the Northland Corridor Redevelopment, to ensure that all design efforts are in compliance. - The design consultant shall consult with the City of Buffalo Chief of Fire Prevention at all stages of design associated with the battery storage system.
+- The design consultant/team shall prepare the preliminary construction documents (working plans, designs, grades, detailed drawings, computations, calculations, special specifications, schedule of quantities, estimates of cost, etc.) for project component for final review and approval by BUDC. - The design consultant/team shall schedule a meeting(s) to ensure all comments and feedback are incorporated into the final construction documents. - The design consultant/team shall review the Memo of Agreement (MOA) between BUDC and the State Historic Preservation Office (SHPO), regarding the Northland Corridor Redevelopment, to ensure that all design efforts are in compliance. - The design team shall prepare and submit an Historic Certification Application Part 2